AbdulrahmanGhalayini/git-basics-lab-rcdd_202010_leb_few/README.md

 8. Create a remote repository on [GitHub][github] using your personal GitHub account.
 When we create a blank repository, we are given instructions for adding that repository as a remote.
-Copy the first line (`git remote add origin...`) and paste-and-run it from your command line to connect your local repository with the new remote one.
+Copy the figitrst line (`git remote add origin...`) and paste-and-run it from your command line to connect your local repository with the new remote one.